-- If your appeal is not eligible you will be advised in writing within three working days to explain why.
+- If your appeal is not eligible you will be advised in writing within three business days to explain why.

 - Your Relationship Manager will be made aware of your appeal.

 How long will it take to process my appeal?

-- We are committed to providing you with a response within 30 days of receiving your appeal (85% of appeals are resolved within 15 working days).
+- We are committed to providing you with a response within 30 days of receiving your appeal (85% of appeals are resolved within 15 business days).

 - We will phone you to discuss the outcome of your appeal and we will also confirm our decision in writing or email to you.

 What to do if you don't have the right of appeal?